-You (the licensee) may run the Software on up to THREE computers, but only on one at a time.
+You (the licensee) may install the Software for your own use on up to THREE computers (for example, at work, at home, and on a laptop).
 You may evaluate the Software at no charge for up to 45 days.
 After that, you must purchase a license to continue using the Software.